 Key Function "←" or "h" Pressing the "←" or "h" key moves to the left in the menu.
-It is the same as pressing the Left arrow button on the front panel. "→" or "I" Pressing the " \rightarrow " or "i" key moves to the right in the menu.
-It is the same as pressing the Right arrow buttons on the front panel. "↑ " or "k" Pressing the "↑" or "k" key moves up in the menu.
+It is the same as pressing the Left arrow button on the front panel. "→" or "l" Pressing the " \rightarrow " or "i" key moves to the right in the menu.
+It is the same as pressing the Right arrow buttons on the front panel. "↑" or "k" Pressing the "↑" or "k" key moves up in the menu.
 It is the same as pressing the Up arrow button on the front panel. "↓ " or "j" Pressing the " \downarrow " or "j" key moves down in the menu.
-It is the same as pressing the Down arrow button on the front panel. "m" or "垂" (Windows) Pressing the "m" or "\(\vec{m}\)" key displays the Live Monitoring menu or Search menu on the screen.
-It is the same as pressing the \(\vec{MENU}\) button on the front panel.
+It is the same as pressing the Down arrow button on the front panel. "m" or "皿" (Windows) Pressing the "m" or "\mu" key displays the Live Monitoring menu or Search menu on the screen.
+It is the same as pressing the \overline{MENU} button on the front panel.
 "Enter" or "Return" Pressing the "Enter" or "Return" key selects the highlighted item or completes an entry that you have made during system setup.
-It is the same as pressing the [F/II] (Play/Pause) button on the front panel. "d" or "PageUp" or "PageDown" Pressing the "d" or "PageUp" or "PageDown" key toggles between different display formats. "c" or "Home" Pressing the "c" or "Home" key allows you to copy video clips.
+It is the same as pressing the [F/II] (Play/Pause) button on the front panel. "d" or "PageUp" or "PageDown" Pressing the "d" or "PageUp" or "PageDown" key toggles between different display formats.
+It is the same as pressing the DISPLAY button on the front panel. "c" or "Home" Pressing the "c" or "Home" key allows you to copy video clips.
 It is the same as pressing and holding the SEARCH button on the front panel for three seconds or longer while the Search mode.
 "F5" Pressing the "F5" key refreshes the current VNC screen.